 Is it not then fair to ask where such Christians are today?
 Where can a non-believer go to see Christians doing greater works than Jesus?
 Why are hospital beds not empty, mental hospitals closed down, and world hunger eliminated?
 Surely if, as the Bible says, Christians are to do works greater than Jesus, we skeptics have the right to say show us.

 Most Christian sects come up with elaborate schemes to explain away the normative meaning of these verses.
 The works of Jesus and the early church were sign gifts, many Evangelicals say, and once the canon of Scripture was completed these sign gifts were no longer necessary.
 I wonder if Christians who say this ever consider that what they are basically saying is that Jesus was lying in John 15/Mark 16 or that there should no longer be the expectation of verifiable miracles.
-(I use the word verifiable to turn away those that want to appeal to all sorts of subjective experiences that they say are proof of God working a m-i-r-a-c-l-e.)
+(I use the word verifiable to turn away those who want to appeal to all sorts of subjective experiences that they say are evidence of God working m-i-r-a-c-l-e-s.)

 Bruce Gerencser, 66, lives in rural Northwest Ohio with his wife of 45 years.
 He and his wife have six grown children and thirteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.

 Your comments are welcome and appreciated.
 All first-time comments are moderated.
 Please read the commenting rules before commenting.